Way of the Li Family: Shenxian zhuan

-As discussed above, aspects of these hagiographies may reflect Celestial Masters practices (Campany 2009: 217-218).
+As discussed above, aspects of these hagiographies may reflect Celestial Masters practices.

 Later references

 The 648 Jin Shu history of the Eastern Jin dynasty (318-419) records a Daoist practitioner named Li Tuo (李脫) or Li Babai:

 His sorcery deceived the masses.
 He pretended to be eight hundred years old and consequently was nicknamed Li Babai (李八百).
-In the region between Zhongzhou (中州) and Jianye (建鄴), he healed the sick with demonic methods (guidao 鬼道) and invested people with official appointments.
+In the region between Zhongzhou (中州) and Jianye (建鄴), he healed the sick with ghostly methods (guidao 鬼道) and invested people with official appointments.
 In those days many people put their trust in him and served him.
-His younger brother (or disciple? dizi 弟子) Li Hong (李弘), who assembled followers on Mount Xin (灊山), proclaimed: "According to a prophecy I shall be King (yingchan dang wang 應讖當王) (tr.
-Seidell 1969: 231, adapted to pinyin spelling).
+His younger brother (or disciple? dizi 弟子) Li Hong (李弘), who assembled followers on Mount Xin (灊山), proclaimed: "According to a prophecy I shall be King (yingchan dang wang 應讖當王).

 After two feuding officials accused Li Tuo and Li Hong of having plotted rebellion, they were tried and executed in 324, "The magician (shuren 術人) Li Tuo seduced the crowd with magic writings (yaoshu 妖書) of his own fabrication.
 He was beheaded on the market place of Jiankang (建康)."
-(Seidell 1969: 231).

 There are similarities between the Way of the Li Family and activities of Li Tuo and Li Hong a few decades later.
 Both movements attracted followers through healing, particularly with talismans, and claiming supernatural longevity.
-Namely, Li A as "Sir Eight Hundred" and then Li Kuan and Li Tuo as "Li Eight Hundred" (Seidell 1969: 232).
-A major difference is that while the Way of the Li Family was not associated with any politico-religious aspirations, Li Hong referred to a prophecy that he would become king (Seidell 1969: 232).
-Nevertheless, there is no historical proof that Li Tuo belonged to the Way of the Li Family, and this tradition is too scarcely documented in primary sources to allow for anything more than conjectures (Espesset 2014: 397).
+Namely, Li A as "Sir Eight Hundred" and then Li Kuan and Li Tuo as "Li Eight Hundred".
+A major difference is that while the Way of the Li Family was not associated with any politico-religious aspirations, Li Hong referred to a prophecy that he would become king.
+Nevertheless, there is no historical proof that Li Tuo belonged to the Way of the Li Family, and this tradition is too scarcely documented in primary sources to allow for anything more than conjectures.

-The Northern Wei court's Celestial Master Kou Qianzhi wrote the 415 Laojun yinsong jiejing (老君音誦誡經, Classic on Precepts of Lord Lao, Recited [to the Melody in the Clouds]), Kohn 2008) that denounced diviners who called themselves Li and abused the people.
+The Northern Wei court's Celestial Master Kou Qianzhi wrote the 415 Laojun yinsong jiejing (老君音誦誡經), that denounced diviners who called themselves Li and abused the people.
 Several prophets who called themselves Li or Li Hong (李弘, Laozi's appellation as the messiah) arose in south China, especially in the Wu and Shu regions.
-Some of them led popular, millenarian-type rebellions and were executed for deceiving the masses and causing social disorder (Mollier 2008: 657).
-Most of them belonged to the Lijia dao, a "long-lasting sect" that spread throughout southern China during the Six Dynasties (220-589), and was condemned as heterodox by the Daoists themselves (Mollier 2008: 640).
+Some of them led popular, millenarian-type rebellions and were executed for deceiving the masses and causing social disorder.
+Most of them belonged to the Lijia dao, a "long-lasting sect" that spread throughout southern China during the Six Dynasties (220-589), and was condemned as heterodox by the Daoists themselves.